surifirstpin/biplus_documentation/Docs_1/reports.md

 ## Calculated column

-Calculated column functionality allows you to manipulate the retrieved data, using arithmetical, logical, text-based and date-based functions and then displays it in the required format. the data extracted using calculated column will show up in green colour in the data table.
+Calculated column functionality allows you to manipulate the retrieved data, using arithmetical, logical, text-based and date-based functions and then displays it in the required format. the data extracted using calculated column will show up in green colour under data section.

 > **Note :** To understand the total functionality of Calculated column, **"Refer Calculated Column Document".**